wordpressmentormate/mentor-template-part/README.md

-# mentor-template-part
+# theme-includes
-An alternative to native WordPress function get_template_part that allows passing of arbitrary arguments to the template partial.
+Include a function that will return an image source and will crop the image if needed.